rblades/dhworkbook_master/docs/supporting materials/regexex.md

 ## The workflow
 We start by finding every line that looks like a reference to a letter, and put a tilde (a `~` symbol) at the beginning of it so we know to save it for later.
 Next, we get rid of all the lines that don't start with tildes, so that we're left with only the relevant text.
 After this is done, we format the remaining text by putting commas in appropriate places, so we can import it into a spreadsheet and do further edits there.

 We're going to use the `sed` and `grep` commands at the command prompt in our DH Box.
-Sed works by first identifying text that matches a pattern, and then swapping in the text we want to have-
+Sed works by first identifying text that matches a pattern, and then swapping in the text we want to have, like the following:

 `$ sed 's/old text/new text/g' filename`

-and grep works like this:
+and grep works in the following way:

 `$ grep 'PATTERN WE WANT' inputfile` which will print the results to the screen.
 If we want to redirect the results to a new file, we add this to the end: `> outputfile`.